Quindell Johnson: Los Angeles Rams

 After going unselected in the 2023 NFL draft, Johnson was signed by the Los Angeles Rams as an undrafted free agent.
 He was waived during final roster cuts, on August 29, 2023.

 Chicago Bears

 On August 30, 2023, Johnson was claimed off waivers by the Chicago Bears after not making the final roster of the Rams.

 August 26, 2024, Johnson was waived by the Bears and re-signed to the practice squad, but released the following day.

 Los Angeles Rams (second stint)

 On September 18, 2024, Johnson was signed to the Los Angeles Rams practice squad.
 He was released on January 7, 2025.

 San Francisco 49ers

 On January 21, 2025, Johnson signed a reserve/future contract with the San Francisco 49ers.
 He was waived by San Francisco on May 13.

 Pittsburgh Steelers

 On June 4, 2025, Johnson signed with the Pittsburgh Steelers.
 He was released by Pittsburgh on August 22.

+Louisville Kings

+On January 14, 2026, Johnson was selected by the Louisville Kings of the United Football League (UFL).
+He was released on February 9 and re-signed on April 7.

+Washington Commanders

+On August 25, 2026, Johnson signed with the Washington Commanders on a one-year deal.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.